gaussmouse/gorescuedogs/README.md

 # gorescuedogs
-gorescuedogs is a Go-based web scraper that retrieves dog listings from [Oregon Dog Rescue](https://www.oregondogrescue.org/)'s website using the Petfinder API.
+gorescuedogs is a Go-based command-line tool that retrieves dog listings from [Oregon Dog Rescue](https://www.oregondogrescue.org/)'s website using the Petfinder API.

 ## Getting Started